ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 1. Create a custom resource called `OcsCluster`.
 Save one of the following custom resource definition files on your local machine and edit it to include the name of the custom storage class that you created earlier as the `monStorageClassName` and `osdStorageClassName` parameters.
 For more information about the `OcsCluster` parameters, see the [parameter reference](#ocs-vpc-param-ref).

-  **Example custom resource definition for installing OCS on all worker nodes in a VPC Gen 2 cluster**
+  **Example custom resource definition for installing OCS on all worker nodes in a VPC cluster**
   ```yaml
   apiVersion: ocs.ibm.io/v1
   kind: OcsCluster